Wanting to remain healthy physically and mentally as you age? Try these simple exercises for seniors at home.

 Muscle-Strengthening Exercises for Seniors

-To build strength, you’ll need to do some resistance training.
+To build strength, you’ll need some resistance training.
 It’s a good idea to do this kind of exercise at least twice a week.
 Muscle-building activities include:

 • Carrying groceries.